Our Journal

 There is no rule book

 We understand.
-It’s scary.
+It’s confronting.
 But if you really want to make a difference and be supportive, it might be a good idea to think about ways that we can talk about death.
 The following phrases might be a good place to start:

 “My favourite memory of (name) was that time when…”

-“I honestly, don’t know how to talk to you about this, so if I say the wrong thing, will you let me know?”
+“I honestly, don’t know how to talk to you about this, so if I say the wrong thing, please, will you let me know?”

 Listen More Than You Speak